Draym/discord-puppet/README.md

 - If your discord user never used MidJourney before
     - run any command on MidJourney bot (such as imagine)
     - accept their Terms of Service
-    - your user is setup!
+    - your user is set up!
 - Create a new Personal Server on Discord: for example 'My Art' [steps](https://media.discordapp.net/attachments/1074234231175262248/1082211527790178384/image.png?width=1440&height=642)
 - Add the bot to your personal server from MidJourney